nwchemgit/nwchem-wiki/RT-TDDFT.md

 Fock matrix will not be recalculated at each time, but instead use the t=0 value.
 This will drastically increase the simulation speed since the bulk of the work is spent rebuilding the TD Fock matrix, but will give non-physical results.
-For example, using "static" to compute an absorption spectrum will result in excitations corresponding to the raw eigenvalue differences without electron-hole relaxation.
+For example, using `static` to compute an absorption spectrum will result in excitations corresponding to the raw eigenvalue differences without electron-hole relaxation.
 This option has few uses besides dry-runs and debugging.